asyncapi/cli/README.md

    Options
      -c --context  context-name saved in the store
-     -w --watch Enable watchMode (not implemented yet)
+     -w --watch Enable watchMode (not implemented yet) -f --file File path of the specification file

   context
     current show the current set context